 This is a great daytime anchorage.
 The brilliantly white, all-tide beach on its northern end can be seen from miles distant.

-Anchor in 15-20 metres and be careful, as the bottom rises very quickly onto a sandy ledge scattered with coral heads.
+Anchor in 15-20 metres and be careful; the bottom rises very quickly onto a sandy ledge scattered with coral heads.
 Or, preferably, pick up one of the many orange moorings that are safe for daytime usage.
 In either monsoon season, you will find a couple of places to tuck in close to avoid the occasional ground swell, which can occur in this open anchorage.